patrick-llgc/Learning-Deep-Learning/paper_notes/fiery.md

 #### Technical details
 - The BEV backbone of combining multiple cameras has the functionality of sensor fusion.
 Instead of [Lift Splat Shoot](lift_splat_shoot.md) that does wholistic motion planning directly, [FIERY](fiery.md) actually does the prediction first, and the authors mentioned that they will work on the planning part later.
 It is a bit like [MP3](https://arxiv.org/abs/2101.06806) by Uber ATG.
+- The VPQ metric seems to be an overkill for motion prediction tasks.
+The widely used ATE/ADE metrics should be sufficient for multimodal motion prediction.
 - Non-parametric (what?) future trajectories.
 - [Social LSTM](social_lstm.md) is actually done from a surveillance view point (between perspective onboard cameras and BEV).
 - VectorNet and coverNet are good SOTA papers as of 2021 for prediction.